 In this post I’m going to introduce you to macros and how to set them up.
 I’m also going to go over some of the most common usages, as well as some ‘housekeeping’ aspects you may want to add when creating them.
 The FFXIV playerbase very often shares useful knowledge with each other, so new macro uses and innovations are often posted on reddit or discord if you’re keeping up with those communities.

-User Macros Interface
+The User Macros Window

 You can go to System > User Macros to see and create your macros.
 You’ll notice there’s an individual and a shared tab.
-The shared tab is for any characters (alts) you create, while the individual tab is just for the character you’re currently playing.
+The shared tab is for all characters (alts) you create, while the individual tab is just for the character you’re currently playing.
 No need to rewrite all your macros when you start a new character.
 You can have 100 macros in each tab.

 The right-hand side of the user macros window is where the selected macro is displayed.
 You’re limited to 20 characters in the name.
 Next to the name field is the selected macro’s current icon.
 You can click on that to select from a number of preset icons.
 You can also choose others which I’ll talk about in the next section.

 The body of the macro gives you 15 lines.
 This can feel limiting if you get into crafting or transformation macros, but it’s plenty for most macro purposes.
-Remember you can drag and drop macros from the user macros window onto your hotbar so you can activate them just like other actions.

 There are a number of default macro icons in the user macros interface that you can view and choose from easily.
 With a macro selected in the user macros window, click on the grey box to the left of the name of the macro, and select from several pages of default icons.
 These cover a variety of generic symbols but also some game-related ones as well.